nicolaprezza/BWTIL/README.md

  * **bwt-invert** : invert a BWT file to reconstruct the original text (see https://github.com/nicolaprezza/BWTIL/tree/master/tools/bwt-invert)

+ * **count-runs** : count number of equal-letter runs in a text file (see https://github.com/nicolaprezza/BWTIL/tree/master/tools/count-runs)

 ### Download

 Since BWTIL includes extern git repositories as submodules, clone it using the --recursive option: